 When trying to identify why donors are falling away, you can start by looking at the most likely suspects:

-- The donation was so small that a true commitment to the organization was not achieved.
+- Their donation was so small that a true commitment to the organization was not achieved.

-- The care and nurturing of the donors was not up to par.
+- The care and nurturing of the donors were not up to par.

-- The outcomes achieved by the funding were not what was expected and/or were not communicated well.
+- Previous outcomes achieved by the funding were not what was expected and/or were not communicated well.

 While it is dangerous to generalize too much about another organization’s research, we have found much higher retention rates, approaching 95 percent in some instances, when an investment approach, rather than a charity or donation context, is used.
 Dollar amounts committed are also much higher.
 The key difference is that when an investment is made in a nonprofit (which involves more than simply changing your vocabulary), it allows a host of new operational and fundraising influences to be initiated, and ultimately more dollars raised.